-Dr. Hecht is not compensated for his service as a member of the Ironwood board of directors and similarly will not receive compensation for his service to us as a director.
-Dr. Hecht's compensation for his service as Ironwood's chief executive officer is described above in the section of this information statement entitled "Executive Compensation".
+Dr. Hecht is not compensated for his service as a member of our board of directors, nor was he compensated for his service as a member of Ironwood's board of directors.
+Dr. Hecht's compensation for his service as Ironwood's chief executive officer is described above in the section of this prospectus entitled "Executive Compensation".
 The following table sets forth information concerning the compensation paid to, or awarded to, our directors, other than Dr. Hecht, under Ironwood's director compensation plan during fiscal year 2018: